SAP/luigi/docs/advanced-scenarios.md

 #### Steps

-1. Configure the Luigi navigation node.
+1. Configure the Luigi navigation node:

 <!-- add-attribute:class:success -->
 > **NOTE**: To keep the example simple, we use [virtualTree](navigation-parameters-reference.md#virtualtree) to allow any nested navigation.
 This is not mandatory; you can always specify the node tree by yourself and still use automatic navigation with router events.